 How Big Banks Got Too Big To Fail & (Maybe) Stayed That Way

-The economy was booming by the end of Clinton’s first term and incumbents rarely lose re-elections in that scenario.
+Bill Clinton fared far better with the economy in the 1990s than he had healthcare insurance.
+The economy was booming by the end of his first term and incumbents rarely lose re-elections in that scenario.
 As the saying goes, people “vote with their pocketbooks.”
 By the mid-90’s, the emerging Internet fueled explosive growth in the technology sector and better-than-anticipated petroleum discoveries drove oil down to one-fifth the price of the Carter years, adjusted for inflation.
 A tax hike on the rich from 36% to 39.6% didn’t inhibit things either.
 The government ran annual budget surpluses for the first time in decades.
 It’s easy to see, then, why Clinton would’ve gone along with Federal Reserve Chair Alan Greenspan, his two Secretaries of Treasury (Robert Rubin and Lawrence Summers), bank lobbyists and Republicans in loosening up Wall Street regulations even further than they’d already been loosened by Reagan.
 Greenspan kept interest rates low, fueling speculative bubbles first with the Internet, then in real estate.
 Low interests rates not only encourage borrowing, they also fuel the stock market because comparison shoppers prefer investing in stocks to low-yielding bonds.

 Between 2001 and ’05 the Fed pumped cash into the economy to keep it healthy after the 9/11 attacks and the collapse of the dot.com bubble.
 As a libertarian apostle of Ayn Rand, Greenspan believed that traders would naturally self-regulate as they pursued selfish interest.
 But with the Federal Reserve’s role, this wasn’t a purely free market economy.
 Greenspan’s system privatized profit while socializing risk; markets either went up or the Fed lowered interest rates to bump them up.
 His successor Ben Bernanke followed the same policies after 2006.
 While the Fed was set up originally in 1913 to smooth out fluctuations in the economy, Greenspan’s high growth but bubble-prone policy ultimately made markets more erratic and he later testified before Congress that his strategy of deregulation had been a mistake.